 A BVSA Academy is centered around competitive soccer training and competition.
-We have approximately 30-36 boys in each academy at all times, the idea being that we can "go deep" with each of them in an effort to instill longterm, life-changing values.
+We have approximately 36 boys in each academy at all times, the idea being that we can "go deep" with each of them in an effort to instill longterm, life-changing values.
 We chose this approach, as opposed to an "open to the public" model, which would have allowed us to minister to hundreds of kids, but on more surface level as opposed to a deeper relational level.
 In addition to the daily schedule with the boys, the missionary families and staff invest much of their time tending too the needs of their entire families.

 Most boys enter the academy around the age of 10 or 11 and graduate around the age of 18, giving them 7 to 8 years in the program.
 This gives us ample time to work towards transformational change, and our prayer is that during these critical years the generational cycles of abuse related to poverty or geography can be broken.
 During their time in the academy the boys participate in an intense and focused program combining highly-competitive sports, classroom education, devotionals, weight-training, hygiene, and nutrition.
 Most importantly, we aim to teach the boys about following Jesus, respecting women, serving their community, and becoming loving husbands and fathers.

 These times together talking about faith and life have led to some of the sweetest moments in BVSA history.
 We have seen many hearts softened, minds expanded, and lots of decisions to follow Jesus.

 All BVSA facilities include an education center, used for tutoring students who attend school, and teaching reading/writing and basic skills to students who do not attend school.
-We emphasize very strongly the importance of education, and believe an environment of quiet study time and guidance is a tremendous benefit to the boys.
+We emphasize the importance of education, and believe an environment of quiet study time and guidance is a tremendous benefit to the boys.

-Much of our role is to encourage and promote academic ambition.
-To that end, the education programs have been a huge success, as we see the Rhinos working hard to improve their grades and begin working towards academic goals.
+We see tremendous academic improvements in the boys who come through the academy.
+We also work hard to build friendship with the local schools, so that we can work together in helping each boy reach their academic potential.
+To that end, the education programs have been a success, as we see the Rhinos working hard to improve their grades and begin working towards academic goals.

 Nutrition - Feeding Program:

-We need help with this facet of the ministry, as it is our largest line item in each academy's monthly budget.
+We always need help with this facet of the ministry, as it is our largest line item in each academy's monthly budget.
 If you are interested in making a donation to help out, please be sure to note "nutrition" on your donation.
 Thank you!